ells101/codingnotes/javaNuggets.md

 ```

-- We can use IllegalArgumentException, it is an unchecked exception which
+- We can use IllegalArgumentException, it is an unchecked exception which is great when notifying that we should use only one particular data type.

 ```java
 throw new IllegalArgumentException("you should only enter the required type")